ZYinMD/left-merge/README.md

 ### Immutability:

-Arguments and their nested children are never mutated, but may be shallow copied when no change is needed.
+Both arguments and their nested children are never mutated, but may be shallow copied when no change is needed.

 ### null and undefined: